satyadipdeveloper/WeatherInformationApp/README.md

 # WeatherInformation

 **WeatherInformation** is a simple iPhone application which allows user to input city as per choice and App will display current temperature of that city.
-By default app will display temperature in Fahrenheit and user can also chagne mode of temperature from settings screen.
+By default app will display temperature in Fahrenheit and user can also chagne temperature unit (Celcius and Fahrenheit) from settings screen.
+App will display temperature based on user selection.
 Used **OpenWeatherMap** API to get current weather information.

 WeatherInformation Application has been developed in Swift 5, following MVVM design pattern and Test-driven development approach.
-Code coverage is more than 90%.
+Code coverage is more than 90% in entire Application.
 Below screenshots shows Application structure and testcase results.

 <img width="943" alt="Code-coverageAndAppStructure" src="https://user-images.githubusercontent.com/103358766/162612049-928dbacb-d20c-4171-a135-67cd37102bde.png">